Does training more frequently lead to bigger strength gains (part two)?

 As we will see, the findings of the meta-analysis by Rhea et al. do not entirely agree with the conclusions that we can draw from the following studies, which have directly compared lower and higher frequencies of training.
 This may be because the meta-analysis does not appear to control adequately for the confounding effect of volume in assessing frequency.
 It seems to me that what was actually assessed in that meta-analysis was the “number of training sessions” and not frequency independent of volume, which is the target of this review.

-What is the effect of frequency on strength gains in trained subjects?
+How does frequency affect strength gains in trained subjects?

-The following long-term training studies have explored the effects of different volume-matched frequencies of training on strength gains in trained subjects:
+The following long-term training studies have explored the effects of different volume-matched frequencies of training on strength gains in trained subjects.
+The table below summarizes the results:

 McLester (2000) performed a 12-week investigation involving trained subjects divided into two groups, one of which performed resistance training 1 day per week for 3 sets of upper and lower body exercises at 80% of 1RM with 2 minutes of inter-set rest.
 The other group trained 3 days per week for 1 set of each exercise at 80% of 1RM.
 The number of sets was set in order to keep total volume constant.
 The researchers reported the total upper and lower body exercise percentage increases in the 1-day and 3-day groups were 20.2% vs. 32.4% (upper) and 23.5% vs. 37.4% (lower).
 There were no significant differences between groups, although there was obviously a strong but non-significant trend for the sum of all exercise percentage increases in both the upper and lower body to be greater in the higher frequency group.
 Also, there was a significant difference in respect of the leg press, which displayed a 22.3% vs. 46.1% increases in favour of the high-frequency group.